Nobody wants to talk about death, but it is essential to ensure your wishes and affairs are taken care of properly.

-When a loved one dies, the grief of death that follows is often overwhelming and difficult to bear.
+When a loved one dies, the grief of death is often overwhelming and difficult to bear.

-I know this feeling all too well as my stepfather passed away in 2013 after a COPD diagnosis and several recurrences of cancer.
+I know this feeling all too well, as my stepfather passed away in 2013 after a COPD diagnosis and several cancer recurrences.

-If you’re a surviving spouse or a very close relative, the responsibility may fall on you to oversee the funeral arrangements and burial or cremation rites.
+If you’re a surviving spouse or a very close relative, you may have to oversee the funeral arrangements and burial or cremation rites.

 During this time of mourning, it isn’t likely to be a forethought whether or not the deceased had a last will, significant assets or debts.

-Regardless of whether the deceased lived alone or had a surviving spouse, someone will need to assume the great task of sorting through the person’s financial life and personal belongings.
+Whether the deceased lived alone or had a surviving spouse, someone will need to assume the excellent task of sorting through the person’s financial life and personal belongings.

-This is in order to meet the law’s requirements on the settling of an estate.
+This is to meet the law’s requirements for settling an estate.

 Last Will and Testament

-Upon the death of the individual, one of the first questions that needs to be asked is if the deceased had a valid last will and testament.
+Upon the individual’s death, one of the first questions that need to be asked is if the deceased had a valid last Will and testament.

-This is a typed document that outlines one’s wishes that must be signed by the person in the presence of at least two witnesses.
+A formal Will is a typed document that outlines one’s wishes to sign in at least two witnesses.

 Note that the witnesses cannot be beneficiaries or the spouses of beneficiaries.

-Formal wills are usually drafted by a lawyer as they are familiar with the proper wording and can ensure that all issues are addressed.
+A lawyer usually drafts formal wills as they are familiar with the proper wording and ensure that all issues are addressed.

 The document is prepared by a notary and signed before the notary in the presence of a minimum of one witness.

-The witness may be a beneficiary or the spouse of a beneficiary.
+The witness may also be a beneficiary or the spouse of a beneficiary.

-This is a handwritten document, signed by the person with no witness required and a holographic will must be probated by a court or a notary if done in Quebec.
+A holographic Will is a handwritten document, signed by the person with no witnesses required and must be probated by a court or a notary if done in Quebec.

-This option is potentially the most problematic because holographic wills can be lost, damaged or destroyed.
+However, this option is potentially the most problematic because a holographic Will can be lost, damaged or destroyed.

 They are often subject to misinterpretation and can be more easily challenged in court.

-It’s up to you to review the legal terminology that is pre-written with this option.
+It’s up to you to review the pre-written legal terminology with this option.

-If a last will is not worded correctly, it can render some of the provisions invalid according to the law.
+According to the law, if the last Will is not worded correctly, it can render some of the provisions invalid.

 My Experience In Executing A Will